Skip to Content

 blocko probability game with linking cubes (or snap cubes)

-This Blocko Probability game is perfect for introducing the difference between experimental and theoretical probability to students.
+This Blocko Probability game is a fun way to introduce the difference between experimental and theoretical probability to students.

 I play the game with linking cubes with my students, but you could actually use any collection of small items.